 2. Unusual Water Meter Readings

 Monitor your water meter readings regularly to detect any abnormal water usage.
 If your meter shows water consumption even when no taps or appliances are used, it could indicate a hidden tap leak.
-Take note of unexpected spikes or constant meter movement, as they might signal a problem.
+Please take note of unexpected spikes or constant meter movement, as they might signal a problem.

 3. Low Water Pressure